Kathy Rowell, Attorney at Law

 Business Hours: Monday-Thursday 9AM-5PM

-Experience you can Trust, Personalized Guidance Through the Court System
+Experience You Can Trust; Personalized Guidance Through the Legal System

 When you are experiencing difficult times with your loved ones, it is important to have someone you can trust on your team.
-A true Southerner raised in Birmingham, Alabama, I am a Child Welfare law specialist certified by the NACC and have worked in child welfare for 12 years.
+A true Southerner raised in Birmingham, Alabama, I am a Child Welfare law specialist certified by the NACC and have worked as a trial attorney in child welfare for 14 years.
 After working for 7 years with the Department of Children's Services in Southeast Tennessee, I opened my law practice to help individuals navigate the court system, which can be very confusing.

 I am very aware of the fact that when children are involved in prolonged custody battles, it is easy for them to become victims.
 Even though I will do everything I can to negotiate the best settlement for you, I will take your case to trial if the situation warrants it.
 I will zealously advocate your position in court and offer you personalized guidance and counseling every step of the way.